bradhead/HL7-dotnetcore/README.md

 # HL7-dotnetcore

-This is a fork of Effernt-Health HL7-dotnetcore, a lightweight library for building and parsing HL7 2.x messages, for .Net Standard and .Net Core.
+This is a fork of [Efferent-Health HL7-dotnetcore](https://github.com/Efferent-Health/HL7-dotnetcore), a lightweight library for building and parsing HL7 2.x messages, for .Net Standard and .Net Core.
 It is not tied to any particular version of HL7 nor validates against one.

 ## Enhancement/Changes